Piraeus Lion: History

-It was originally located in Piraeus, the harbour of Athens.
+It was originally located in Piraeus harbour of Athens.
 It was looted by Venetian naval commander Francesco Morosini in 1687 as plunder taken in the Great Turkish War against the Ottoman Empire, during which the Venetians captured Athens and Morosini's cannons caused damage to the Parthenon that was matched only by his subsequent sack of the city.
-Copies of the statue can also be seen at the Piraeus Archaeological Museum and the Swedish Museum of National Antiquities in Stockholm.
+Copies of the statue can also be seen at the Piraeus Archaeological Museum and the Swedish History Museum in Stockholm.

 The lion was originally sculpted in about 360 BC, and became a famous landmark in Piraeus, Athens, having stood there since the 1st or 2nd century AD.
 Its prominence was such that the port eventually became referred to in Italian as Porto Leone ("Lion Port") as the port's original name ceased to be used.
 It is depicted in a sitting pose, with a hollow throat and the mark of a pipe (now lost) running down its back; this suggests that it was at some point used as a fountain.
 This is consistent with the description of the statue from the 1670s, which said that water flowed from the lion's mouth into a cistern at its feet.

-The statue, which is made of white marble and stands some 3 m (9 ft.) high, is particularly noteworthy for having been, in the second half of the 11th century, inscribed by Scandinavians who carved two lengthy runic inscriptions into the shoulders and flanks of the lion.
+In the second half of the 11th century, two runic inscriptions were carved onto the lion.
 The runes are carved in the shape of an elaborate lindworm dragon-headed scroll, in much the same style as on runestones in Scandinavia.
+According to Erik Brate's translation of the runes, they state they were carved by "suiar", or the Swedes.
 The Vikings who carved the runes on the lion could have been Varangians, mercenaries in the service of the Byzantine (Eastern Roman) Emperor, or Vikings who travelled from Scandinavia around Europe’s Atlantic coastline.

 Inscriptions and translations

 The inscriptions were not recognised as runes until the Swedish diplomat Johan David Åkerblad identified them at the end of the 18th century.
 They are in the shape of a lindworm (a flightless dragon with serpentine body and two or no legs) and were first translated in the mid-19th century by Carl Christian Rafn, the Secretary of the Kongelige Nordiske Oldskrift-Selskab (Royal Society of Nordic Antiquaries).
-The inscriptions are heavily eroded due to weathering and air pollution in Venice, making many of the individual runes barely legible.
+The inscriptions are heavily eroded due to weathering, making many of the individual runes barely legible.
 This has required translators to reconstruct some of the runes, filling in the blanks to determine what words they represented.

 There have been several attempts to decipher and translate the text.
 Below follow Rafn's early attempt (1854) and Eric Brate's attempt (1914), which is considered to be the most successful one.